SWIFTDESIGNS/swifty-help/README.md

 This is a handbook(Help menu) for your server witch provides faq,rules and more!
 ![shelp-logo](https://github.com/SWIFTDESIGNS/swifty-help/assets/57051852/491953b1-cea0-4fb7-957c-a1e07b375743)

+Make sure the folder name is swifty-help after extracting from the .zip

 This ia the first version and very basic version of said script.
 Join my discord to keep up to date with all my scripts and resources
 Discord: https://discord.gg/sjAwVPT2zp